xiaofeng94/BeDDE-for-defogging/README.md

 2. Set the variable `method_name` in `eval_defog_method.m` to the name of your method folder in each city folder.

-3. Set the variable `eval_method` to `VI` or `RI` and run the script to get the VI or RI score of your method on BeDDE.
+3. Set the variable `eval_method` to `VSI` and run the script to get the VSI score of your method on BeDDE.

 # Defogging methods